 My point?
 In the context of someone’s overall diet, there is not a single food that is capable of making someone healthy or unhealthy, even if that food has “healthy” or “unhealthy” nutritional properties.

-But I NEED Something Super To Strive For!
+But We Want Something Super To Strive For!

 I know, I know.